infoScoop/infoscoop-documents/en/administration-guide/default-layout-settings.md

 ### 4.1 Do not use default

 A default roll `defaultRole` can be repealed and only the user who matched the role can be made to display a tab.
-This setup is effective except a commandbar and tab0 (home tab).
+This setting is available except Commandbar, Header, and tab0 (home tab).
 `defaultRole` can be repealed by validating the **Do not use default** check box currently displayed on the right-hand side of the `Add` button.

 <a name="command_bar"></a>